 - 1. Side loading of the lifting screw is not permitted in the dynamic operation of the jack.
 A limited side load is allowable in the static condition.
-Contact Joyce/Dayton for the allowable side load for specific applications. - 2.
-Mechanical stops are not provided on the lifting screw unless requested.
+Contact Joyce/Dayton for the allowable side load for a specific application. - Mechanical stops are not provided on the lifting screw unless requested.
 Therefore, it is possible to drive the screw out of the jack sleeve (housing).
 It is the customer's responsibility to provide travel limit devices on all jacks.
 A mechanical stop, if provided is only an auxiliary device to limit the travel of the lifting screw.
 Engaging a mechanical stop during jack operation can cause damage to the internal jack mechanism. - 3.
 In most applications, factory or manufacturer-assisted installation is not required.
 However, it is necessary that appropriate, qualified personnel perform the installation of Joyce/Dayton products. - 4.
-Joyce/Dayton stainless steel screw jacks are not rated for shock-loading, extreme vibration or critical speed conditions (high speed or long-length screw.)
-It is the responsibility of the user to ensure these conditions are not imposed on a jack or the power transmission equipment.
-Contact Joyce/Dayton Corp. for technical assistance. - 5.
+Joyce/Dayton jacks are not rated for shock-loading, extreme vibration or critical speed conditions (high speed or long-length screw.)
+It is the responsibility of the user to ensure these conditions are not imposed on a jack or the power transmission equipment. - 5.
 In the event that service or maintenance is required, the load must be secured or removed before any work can begin. - 6.
-The stainless steel machine screw jacks can be mounted and operated in any orientation.
+The machine screw jacks can be mounted and operated in any orientation.
 When used in a horizontal position, the worm should be mounted parallel with the horizon and below the gear to ensure proper lubrication. - 7.
-Never allow the jack screw to retract beyond the minimum closed position, as damage to the jack can occur. - 8.
+Never allow the jack to retract beyond the minimum closed position, as damage to the jack can occur. - 8.
 Boots or protective bellows covers should be used to protect and keep the lifting screw clean in dusty or abrasive environments. - 9.
-For continuous or high-duty cycles inquire with your local sales representative or consult Joyce/Dayton Corp. about other products suited for near-continuous duty operation (i.e. Bevel Ball actuators, which are not stainless steel).
+For continuous or high-duty cycles inquire with your local sales representative or consult Joyce/Dayton Corp. regarding Bevel Ball actuators.